 Learn more about escrow on a house and see how escrow works in 5 easy steps!
 Endpoint's team of closing specialists is here to help you.

+What is escrow?
+What does "in escrow" mean?
 In different markets, being “in escrow” can mean different things.
 For some, it’s the period of time between going under contract and reaching the closing table.
 In others, it’s an ongoing part of the monthly mortgage payment.

 You may have heard the term “escrow” used in a variety of ways in relation to real estate, but what exactly is escrow and how does it apply to a home sale, purchase, or ownership scenario?
 Our guide answers all of your escrow-related questions so that you can better understand how it works and how a streamlined closing process can benefit you, whether you are buying or selling a home.

+What is an escrow account and how does it work?
+What is escrow on a house?
 In order to answer these questions, we’ll look at a few of the uses and definitions related to the concept of escrow.

 The definition of escrow is, essentially, the process of putting a third party in charge of documents or finances in order to ensure that timely payments are made and that all parties to a real estate transaction are protected.